-How to Make Pumpkin Puree – Step by Step
+How to Make it – Step by Step

 Preheat the oven to 375 degrees.

-Scoop out the seeds and membrane (use a large kitchen spoon OR a pumpkin scooper for this task); (photo 2).
+Scoop out the seeds and membrane (use a large kitchen spoon OR a special scooper for this task); (photo 2).

-Place the pumpkin halves cut side down in a large baking dish filled with 1-inch of water (photo 3).
+Place the pumpkin halves cut-side down in a large baking dish filled with 1-inch of water (photo 3).

 - Large sharp kitchen knife (serrated knives work well)